How to Make Your Own Indoor Compost Bin

 What you will be needing

-- a five gallon bucket, rubber made tub, large plastic wear or small trash can
+- a five-gallon bucket, rubber maid tub, large plastic wear or small trash can

 - Some dirt a cup or two is just fine